kandulaganesh/DevOps/README.md

 # DevOps
-Have syntax and usage of tools
+Devops tools and their usage